OpenAI: Non-disparagement agreements

-Before May 2025, OpenAI required departing employees to sign a lifelong non-disparagement agreement forbidding them from criticizing OpenAI and acknowledging the existence of the agreement.
+Before May 2024, OpenAI required departing employees to sign a lifelong non-disparagement agreement forbidding them from criticizing OpenAI or acknowledging the existence of the agreement.
 Daniel Kokotajlo, a former employee, publicly stated that he forfeited his vested equity in OpenAI in order to leave without signing the agreement.
 Sam Altman stated that he was unaware of the equity cancellation provision, and that OpenAI never enforced it to cancel any employee's vested equity.
 However, leaked documents and emails refute this claim.
 On May 23, 2024, OpenAI sent a memo releasing former employees from the agreement.

 Copyright

 OpenAI was sued for copyright infringement by authors Sarah Silverman, Matthew Butterick, Paul Tremblay and Mona Awad in July 2023.
 In September 2023, 17 authors, including George R. R. Martin, John Grisham, Jodi Picoult and Jonathan Franzen, joined the Authors Guild in filing a class action lawsuit against OpenAI, alleging that the company's technology was illegally using their copyrighted work.
 The New York Times also sued the company in late December 2023.
 In May 2024 it was revealed that OpenAI had destroyed its Books1 and Books2 training datasets, which were used in the training of GPT-3, and which the Authors Guild believed to have contained over 100,000 copyrighted books.

 In 2021, OpenAI developed a speech recognition tool called Whisper.
 OpenAI used it to transcribe more than one million hours of YouTube videos into text for training GPT-4.
 The automated transcription of YouTube videos raised concerns within OpenAI employees regarding potential violations of YouTube's terms of service, which prohibit the use of videos for applications independent of the platform, as well as any type of automated access to its videos.
 Despite these concerns, the project proceeded with notable involvement from OpenAI's president, Greg Brockman.
 The resulting dataset proved instrumental in training GPT-4.